gitforwork2/gitforwork.github.io/_posts/2015-03-28-stock-chicago-bridge-iron.md

 comments: false
 ---

 Spoiler alert: This is a very lazy buy!
-Not much of analysis went into buying and you will see why.
+You will see why.

 Chicago Bridge and Iron (CBI) is over a 100 year old engineering construction company.
 It undertakes complex engineering projects like thermal, nuclear power plants, refineries etc.